secondmind-labs/trieste/docs/tutorials.rst

 * :doc:`How do I recover a failed optimization loop?<notebooks/recovering_from_errors>`
 * :doc:`Does Trieste have interface for external control of the optimization loop, also known as Ask-Tell interface?<notebooks/ask_tell_optimization>`
 * :doc:`How do I perform data transformations required for training the model?<notebooks/data_transformation>`
-* :doc:`How can I use Trieste in asynchronous objective evaluation mode?<notebooks/asynchronous_bayesian_optimization>`
+* How do I use Trieste in asynchronous objective evaluation mode?
+  * :doc:`Example of using greedy batch acquisition functions and Python multiprocessing module.<notebooks/asynchronous_greedy_multiprocessing>`
+  * :doc:`Example of using non-greedy batch acquisition functions and Ray.<notebooks/asynchronous_nongreedy_batch_ray>`

 .. toctree::
    :hidden: